tompscanlan/vic-persistence-blog/vic-persistance.md

 hello from Mon Oct 16 21:33:03 UTC 2017
 ```

-As a final note, a cool feature of the volume being backed by vSphere and shared across more than one host is that a running container can be scheduled on any host that is part of the same DRS cluster.
-If the chosen host goes down, the container resumes running on a different host.
+As a final note, a cool resilence benefit of VIC is that if the volume is being backed by vSphere and shared across more than one ESXi host is that a running container
+can be scheduled on any ESXi host that is part of the same HA cluster.
+If the chosen ESXi host goes down, the container continues running on a different ESXi host.
+The VIC container host, which is just the docker endpoint for controlling running container VMs, can go down at any time without inturrupting the
+operation of running containers.

 Here is an initial placement of a container:
 ![image of initial container placement](./initial-container.png)